Reviews You Can Rely On

 Credit: Matt Lighthart

 AnkerMake claims that the M5 will go up to 500mm/s.
-That's nearly 20 inches per second and way too fast, in our opinion, as it could easily mess with the print quality.
-We chose to run our prints at 150mm/s.
-That's already faster than most printers, which we like to run around 90mm/s usually, so we do have to give credit to the M5 here, even if the speed is unnecessary in most cases.
+That's nearly 20 inches per second and, in our opinion, way too fast, as it could easily mess with the print quality.
+We chose to run our prints at 150mm/s, which is already faster than the 90mm/s we use for most printers, so the M5 did earn some points for efficiency, even if the speed is unnecessary in most cases.

 ankermake m5 - the included camera, and with it the ability to remotely monitor...